 Children with airway disorders often experience an emotional element that can be misdiagnosed or disregarded.
-The daily strain from trying to go through life with a childhood breathing disorder can wear on a child's mental capacity, cause sleep issues, and even cause brain damage.
+The daily strain from trying to go through life with a childhood breathing disorder can wear on a child's mental capacity, cause sleep issues, and even cause hypoxic brain dysfunction.

 BRAIN IMPACTS OF AIRWAY DISORDERS in children

 As early as birth, a child can experience an airway disorder.
 Toddlers and young children who are diagnosed as being mouth breathing will often exhibit signs of sleep-disorder breathing and can be suffering from an undiagnosed airway disorder.
 A child's breathing disorder can have a negative impact on their behavior, attention, and learning.

 According to an article by the American Journal of Respiratory and Critical Care Medicine, changes in breathing, like those caused by an airway disorder, can impact your brain.
 And the National Scientific Council on the Developing Child also found that excessive stress, like that which is experienced by children with airway disorders, can severely impact brain development in children.

 As much as ten points of IQ can be lowered by sleep-disordered breathing in children.
 It causes hypoxic brain damage to the prefrontal cortex of a child's brain and causes hypoxic brain dysfunction.

 Children with depression can exhibit a wide range of symptoms.
 Symptoms are often misinterpreted as normal emotional and psychological changes, so the condition remains undiagnosed and untreated.